Kursen hålls på engelska.

 Course Directors: Professor Karin Zetterqvist Nelson and Assistant Professor Jonathan Josefsson, Department of Thematic Studies – Child Studies

 This course contains elements that aim to convey methodological and theoretical tools for a critical analysis of how children and young people's rights, participation and voices are used in research and politics of today.
-Furthermore, current research on the implementation of children's and young people's rights is addressed more specifically in relation to spheres like health care, migration, climate, education and social services.
-The course engages critically with how child specific methodologies, like for instance child interviews and participatory observations, are designed to capturing children's experiences and voices and to situate them in a broader historical development of children and childhood research during the twentieth century to present day.
+Furthermore, current research on the implementation of children's and young people's rights is addressed more specifically in relation to spheres like health care, migration, climate, education, and social services.
+The course engages critically with how child specific methodologies, like for instance child interviews and participatory observations, are designed to capture children's experiences and voices.
+Child methodologies will also be situated in a broader historical development of children and childhood research during the twentieth century to present day.
 The PhD candidates are encouraged to make use of their own research projects to engage with the key elements of the course.

 - Listening to Children is one of many courses at Child Studies Graduate School offered to PhD students; the courses are taught by Child Studies faculty and international and Swedish guest lecturers.